benthie/wearables-praktikum/README.md

 <br>Figure 20: Calibration window - On start-up.
 </p>

 Figure 20 shows the calibration window directly after start-up.
-Both eyeDrops app and wearable are now in calibration mode  where the RFDuino can be triggered to continuously send data packages containing sensor raw data and information about whether a blink was detected or not until a stop message arrives.
+Both eyeDrops app and wearable are now in calibration mode  where the RFduino can be triggered to continuously send data packages containing sensor raw data and information about whether a blink was detected or not until a stop message arrives.

 <p align="center">
 <img src="https://github.com/benthie/wearables-praktikum/blob/master/docs/img/animation.png" alt="animation.png">